Reviewing MSC standards and certification requirements

 - MSC-ASC Seaweed Standard

 - MSC-ASC Seaweed Certification and Accreditation Requirements

-You can comment on or make a complaint against the MSC Standards and requirements at any time.
-Please save, complete and submit your feedback using the MSC standards comments form.
+You can comment on, or make a complaint about, the MSC Standards and requirements at any time.
+Please complete and submit your feedback using the MSC Standards comments form.

 For further information please email email@example.com.